A Reddit user is considering retiring but wants to know whether he is likely to run out of money.

 When do you have enough to stop working?

-The Redditor clearly has a high net worth, although a significant portion is tied up in his primary home.
-With roughly $4.3 million in assets outside of home equity, his investments should produce around $167,700 in annual income, based on a 3.9% withdrawal rate.
-That figure comes from Morningstar’s most recent “State of Retirement Income” research, published in December 2025, which raised its base-case safe withdrawal rate from 3.7% to 3.9% for a 30-year retirement at a 90% probability of success.
+The Redditor clearly has a high net worth, though a significant portion is tied up in his primary home.
+With roughly $4.3 million in assets outside of home equity, his portfolio would generate around $167,700 in annual income at a 3.9% withdrawal rate.
+That figure comes from Morningstar’s “State of Retirement Income: 2025 Edition,” published December 3, 2025, which puts the base-case safe withdrawal rate at 3.9% for a 30-year retirement at a 90% probability of success.

-With fixed expenses of only $2,000 a month, this person could comfortably live off his investment portfolio without significant financial strain.
-That remains true even without counting the inheritance, which he probably should not factor in heavily.
-His parents are still in their 70s and good health, meaning it could be decades before he receives any of that money.
+With fixed expenses of only $2,000 a month, this person could comfortably live off his investment portfolio without significant financial strain under either scenario.
+That remains true even without factoring in the inheritance, which he probably should not count on heavily.
+His parents are in their 70s and in good health, meaning it could be decades before he receives any of that money.

-Since his $1.5 million in non-retirement accounts is concentrated in a single company stock, he may want to consider diversifying that position into a broader mix of ETFs.
-This is especially important because he will likely need to draw on those non-retirement funds for the better part of a decade before he can access his tax-advantaged retirement accounts without penalty.
+Since his $1.5 million in non-retirement accounts is concentrated in a single company stock, diversifying that position into a broader mix of ETFs deserves serious attention.
+He will likely need to draw on those non-retirement funds for the better part of a decade before he can access his tax-advantaged retirement accounts without penalty, which makes concentration risk in that bucket particularly consequential.

 One overlooked cost: healthcare before Medicare